 If you’re looking to make breakfast smoothies for weight loss a part of your 2019 goals, add extra servings of fruits and veggies to your diet, need a balanced smoothie for post-workout recovery, or just want a yummy, filling way to nourish your body, this banana oatmeal smoothie recipe is one you’ll want to sip over and over again.

 If you’re new to the smoothie game, it’s also a delicious, approachable place to start.
-Personally, I love green smoothies (especially this Kale Pineapple Smoothie and this Apple Avocado Smoothie), but I recognize that those who are newer to the smoothie game might want to tiptoe their way in a bit.
+Personally, I love green smoothies (especially this Kale Pineapple Smoothie and this Apple Avocado Smoothie), but I recognize that those who are newer to the smoothie game might want to tiptoe their way in a bit (this Apple Smoothie is a great place to start).

 I’m also still mourning the end of the holidays, and a creamy oatmeal smoothie feels cheerier and a more gentle transition back to reality than something super dark and seriously green.